TriLoo/ImageProcessing/README.md

 	This dir includes matlab files which realizes "Global Contrast based Salient Region Detection" HC algorithm, but only fit to gray scale input image.

+22. ./gff_OpenCV

+	This dir include the implementation of 'image fusion with guided filter' based on OpenCV.

+	More details can be found in corresponding paper.

+	Caution : GPL Copyright. !!!